Forgotten Pills: Production

 A behind the scenes shot of Christina Murphy and Chris Blasman.

 Forgotten Pills was originally a 20-minute short film written, filmed and released in 2005.
 After its completion, writer/director David Hefner decided to expand the story into a full-length screenplay.
 In the press kit for full-length's release, David offers some insight on the creation of the story itself: "The idea for Forgotten Pills came to me one evening while I was lying in bed.
 I was still in college and my mind was full of 'what if?' scenarios. ...I began to wonder how people might behave if their actions had no consequences.
 This sparked the idea of a pill that grants a person some measure of immunity to guilt and the repercussions of their actions."

 Shooting for the full-length film began in November 2007 in various locations in Los Angeles, California.
 Notably, Tye Alexander, who appeared in the first short film as Ryan, reprised his role in the feature.
 The film was shot over the course of 18 days on Super 16mm film.
 The apartment, which was the main location, proved to be the most difficult place to secure due to the length of the stay needed for shooting.
 Eventually, it was acquired for free by a friend of the Line Producer Fiona Walsh.
 The Green Frog, a bar in Van Nuys California, was used for the bar scenes in the film, and it also served as the location for the film's wrap party.

 Release

 The film was released as part of the 2010 Dances With Films Festival on June 5, 2010.
-Other Alumni of the festival include Mark V. Olsen and Will Scheffer, creators of the HBO TV series Big Love, Dan Harris, screenwriter of X-Men 2 and Superman Returns, director John Putch of American Pie Presents: The Book of Love, and actress Kathryn Morris, star of the TV series Cold Case.

 At the conclusion of the Dances With Films festival, Forgotten Pills was awarded the Grand Jury Award for Features.